monix/monix-connect/docs/mongodb.md

 ## Collection Reference

-Before creating the connection, we would need to have a **reference** to the **collection** that we want to interoperate with and use for storing and reading documents.
+Before creating the connection, we would need to have a **reference** to the **collection** that we want to interoperate with and use for storing and reading _documents_.

 Such _reference_ is identified by the _database_ and _collection_ names, and represented in code by the `CollectionRef` _sealed trait_, which is inherited by `CollectionCodecRef` and `CollectionDocRef`.